 Any student, or group of students, wishing to form an organization must have permission from the principal.
 Stone Elementary also offers a variety of enrichment opportunities throughout the year, as budgets allow.
-Watch and listen for announcements regarding these!

 Referencing Policy 4.802

 Student Equal Access (Limited Public Forum)